Docker Compose File Requirements

 Network Port Mapping

 This section describes what to do if a port from the container is exposed to the host.
 This information is useful for containers that interact with the web servers or web applications.
-On the other hand, if the container does not have to expose any port to the host, then the practice is discouraged.
+If the container does not have to expose any port to the host, then the practice is discouraged.

 Info